 This course is for doctoral students taking the History of Social Studies since 1880 (A&HW 5035) and runs concurrently with A&HW 5035.
 Course requirements are designed specifically for doctoral students.

-Seminar focused on doctoral student research and contemporary social studies issues.
+Doctoral seminar focused on research paradigms, theory, scholarly identity, writing, and navigating life in academia.
 Beginning doctoral students take the seminar for four consecutive semesters.

 Aspects of curriculum; teaching and learning processes; attention to problems and techniques of supervision.